Neverwinter (video game): New Sharandar

 Sharandar, destroyed by numerous attacks, is refounded in a new location.
 Despite efforts to hide, the Fomori launch an assault on the new elven homeland.

 Barovia

 Descent to Avernus

 Zariel, Lady of the First Layer of the Nine Hells, captures large swathes of land and drags them into the Hells, intending to use the inhabitants as cannon fodder in the eternal Blood war.
 The Adventures enter Avernus through the estate of Vallenhas, whose family made a deal with the Demons in order to spare their family.
-Entering fragments of Zariels memories, they learn Zariel was overpowered in a failed attack on Hell, and was corrupted and turned into a Demon Lord.
+Entering fragments of Zariels memories, they learn Zariel was overpowered in a failed attack on Hell, and was corrupted and turned into an Arch Devil.

-Entering the Bleeding Citadel, they find Zariels divine sword.
+Entering the Bleeding Citadel, they find Zariel's divine sword.
 Using her sword to draw Zariel out of her flying fortress, Zariel is overpowered, and after her defeat, accepts an offer of redemption and resumes her angelic form, and takes command of the Citadel as a temporary beachhead to launch attacks into Avernus.